 What are the rules of high jump?

-The most important part of the uniform are the shoes.
+The most important part of a high jump uniform is the shoes.
 High jumpers wear specially designed track and field shoes with thick soles and spikes.
 The thicker soles help increase a jumper's stability during their approach to jump.
-The World Athletics governing body allows for a high jumper's shoes to have a maximum thickness of 13 millimeters in the sole, and 19 millimeters in the heel.
+The World Athletics governing body allows for a high jumper's shoes to have a maximum thickness of 13 millimeters in the sole and 19 millimeters in the heel.

 At the beginning of the event, the chief judge will announce the starting height for the crossbar.
 Athletes may begin jumping at the selected height, or they may pass.
 An athlete must clear a specified height for the jump to be counted officially.
 In addition, a high jumper must jump off only one foot.

 The winner of a high jump competition is awarded to the athlete who clears the tallest height.
-Sometimes athletes tie for the highest jump and there are two different ways to break a tie.
+Sometimes athletes tie for the highest jump, and there are two different ways to break a tie.
 First, the athlete who had the fewest misses at the winning height and the fewest misses throughout the entire competition will be selected as the winner.
-If the competition still remains tied, the athletes then partake in a jump off.
+If the competition still remains tied, the athletes then partake in a jump-off.
 The bar is raised from the last cleared height to the next tallest height.
 Each athlete will be given one attempt to clear the bar.
-The crossbar will alternate between heights until one jumper clears and the other misses.
+The crossbar will increase in height by one inch if both competitors clear the bar, and decrease if both fail.
+This process repeats until only one competitor clears the bar.

 What is the starting height in high jump?